raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 There are higher levels of functionality, however they involve functionality that cannot be implemented with finite-state recognizers.

 The [Chomsky–Schützenberger hierarchy] categorizes grammars from Type-3 to Type-0.
-Type-3 grammars define regular lanuages.
+Type-3 grammars define regular languages.
 They can be expressed with formal regular expressions and recognized with finite-state recognizers.
 Our Level 0, level 1, and level 2 functionalities do not provide any additional power to recognize Type-2, Type-1, or Type-0 grammars.

 [Chomsky–Schützenberger hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchyhttps://en.wikipedia.org/wiki/Chomsky_hierarchy

-As we recall from [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], langauges like "balanced parentheses" are a Type-2 grammar, and cannot be recognized by a finite-state automata.
+As we recall from [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], languages like "balanced parentheses" are a Type-2 grammar, and cannot be recognized by a finite-state automata.
 Thus, features that some regexen provide like recursive regular expressions are beyond our levels.

 In addition to features that enable regexen to recognize languages beyond the capabilities of finite-state recognizers, regexen also provide plenty of features for extracting match or partial match data, like capture groups.
 This functionality is also outside of our levels, as we are strictly concerned with recognizing sentences.